New Graduate Student Training

 Responsible Conduct of Research

-The responsible conduct of research (RCR) online training will take about 4-6 hours to complete.
+The responsible conduct of research (RCR) online training will take about 4 to 6 hours to complete.
 It does not have to be completed all in one session, but can be saved and logged out and back in later.
 A minimum score of 80% is required to pass by Rice’s standards.
-Please follow the instructions at http://comp.rice.edu/rcr_instructions/ for taking this course.
+Please follow the instructions at https://compliance.rice.edu/rcr/citi-training for taking this course.
 You are not required to request CME/CEU credits for the course(s).
 If you have additional questions, please check the FAQs.
-If you have any issues with assessing the training, please contact the Office of Sponsored Research.
+If you have any issues with assessing the training, please contact the Office of Sponsored Projects and Research Compliance at email@example.com.

 Students will not be able to register for future semesters until the training is completed.
 Resulting late registration fees will not be waived.